Departments Engineering & the Built Environment

 Our 2019 – 2020 Annual Report can be viewed here.

 Our 2016 – 2017 Annual Report can be viewed here

 Our 2015 Annual Report can be viewed here.

 - Doing engaged research

-- Focusing on social justice
+- Focusing on social and environmental justice

 - Designing with conscience

 - Improving the quality of everyday life in cities

 - Recognising multi-agent systems of governance